Energy demands of Football

 The higher the player's aerobic power, the quicker he can recover from the high-intensity bursts.
+The quicker this is achieved, the sooner a player can repeat the high-intensity sprints, thus covering more distance and attempting more sprints.
 The ATP-PC and anaerobic glycolysis systems will fuel these short bursts.
 Then, during rest periods, large blood flow is required to replace the used-up phosphate and oxygen stores in the muscles and to help remove any lactate and hydrogen ion by-products.
-The quicker this is achieved, the sooner a player can repeat the high-intensity sprints, and thus cover more distance and be able to attempt more sprints.
-Therefore, the aerobic system is crucial for fuelling the low to moderate activities during the game, and as a means of recovery between high-intensity bursts.
+Therefore, the aerobic system is crucial for fuelling the low to moderate activities during the game and as a means of recovery between high-intensity bursts.

 Which system fuels the sprints?

 As mentioned, the ATP-PC and anaerobic glycolysis systems fuel the high-intensity periods.
 However, to optimize training programs, we need to know whether both systems contribute evenly in performing the high-intensity bursts or whether one is more important.
 As the sprints a player makes are mostly 10 to 25 metres in length or 3 to 5 seconds in duration, some researchers have assumed that the ATP-PC system will be the most important.
-However, since football has an intermittent intensity pattern, just because the sprints are brief does not mean that anaerobic glycolysis does not occur; research has shown that anaerobic glycolysis will begin within 3 seconds.
-To determine whether anaerobic glycolysis is significant during football, researchers have analysed blood lactates during match play.
+However, since Football has an irregular intensity pattern, just because the sprints are brief does not mean that anaerobic glycolysis does not occur.
+Research has shown that anaerobic glycolysis will begin within 3 seconds.
+Researchers have analysed blood lactates during match play to determine whether anaerobic glycolysis is significant during Football.
 However, results from these studies have varied.
 Tumilty et al. (1988) from Australia cite research ranging from 2 mmol/l, which is a low lactate score indicating little anaerobic glycolysis, to 12 mmol/I, which is quite a high score.
 Most studies seem to find values in the 4-8 mmol/I range, which suggests that anaerobic glycolysis has a role.